magnusoy/BalancingBeam/README.md

 As stated in the Serial Monitor, you will be able to change the Setvalu at any given time by changing writing the value in the Serial Monitor.

 PS: You might need to change the PID configurations to fit your construction.
-Change Kp, Ki, Kd until you are pleased with the reslut.
+Change Kp, Ki, Kd until you are pleased with the result.

 ## Built With